Osksacho/DD2485-Smart-Contract-Project/README.md

 npm run dev
 ```

-To correctly interact with the local blockchain you will need to have metamask installed in your browser and add your localhost as the blockchain network
+To interact with the local blockchain you will need to have metamask installed in your browser and add your localhost as the blockchain network

 ![image](https://github.com/Osksacho/DD2485-Smart-Contract-Project/assets/65446534/6f42c7d4-cd02-49aa-addb-1506ba5dde97)